Bonner Fellers: Post-war Japan

 After the war, Fellers remained on the staff of MacArthur, who was Supreme Commander for the Allied Powers in the occupation of Japan.
+Fellers's wartime psychological warfare planning had already treated the Emperor's authority as central to any successful surrender strategy; the 1945 implementation plan argued that, regardless of the Emperor's postwar status, American lives would be saved if he gave imperial sanction to peace on American terms.
 Among his duties was liaison between HQ and the Imperial Household.
 Soon after the occupation began, Fellers wrote several influential memoranda concerning why it would be advantageous for the occupation, reconstruction of Japan, and long-term US interests to keep Emperor Hirohito in place if he was not clearly responsible for war crimes.

 Fellers met with the major defendants of the Tokyo tribunal.
 Under an assignment with the codename "Operation Blacklist", Fellers allowed them to co-ordinate their stories to exonerate Hirohito and all members of his family of war crimes.
 This was done at the behest of MacArthur, who had decided that there was to be no criminal prosecution of the Emperor or his family.
 Fellers, who came from a Religious Society of Friends family (commonly known as Quakers) and attended the Quaker-affiliated Earlham College, was instrumental in the selection of Elizabeth Vining, an American Quaker educator, as tutor to the Emperor's children.